aces/Loris-MRI/docs/04-TechnicalInfrastructure.md

 Within that root directory, the data is structured according to its function:

-- the imaging scripts from the Loris-MRI repository can be found under `bin/mri` and the logs created but the imaging script are organized under `logs`.
+- the imaging scripts from the Loris-MRI repository can be found under `bin/mri`
+- the logs of the scripts are created under `data/logs` in `/data/project`.
 - incoming scans from the Imaging uploader module (or automatic cron jobs) are stored in an `incoming` directory.
 Once the pipeline has successfully run, data in the incoming folder are removed to avoid duplication of raw imaging